FabricMC/yarn/README.md

 Downloads the client and server Minecraft jars for the current Minecraft version to `.gradle/minecraft`

 ### `mergeJars`
-Merges the client and server jars into one merged jar, located at `VERSION-merged.jar` in the POMF directory where `VERSION` is the currnet Minecraft version.
+Merges the client and server jars into one merged jar, located at `VERSION-merged.jar` in the POMF directory where `VERSION` is the current Minecraft version.

 ### `setupPomf`
 `download` and `mergeJars`